docsbydesign/piClinic/docs/api.md

 piClinic API users must be authenticated by a username and password and some resources require user accounts with specific authorizations.

+**NOTE:** The piClinic API is designed to run on your own server so the URLs shown in this documentation do not reference a specific server.
+When you see a reference to `piclinic_host`, substitute that with the Host Address of the server you're running the piClinic API on to create the complete URL.

 ## Request format

 GET method requests pass parameters as query parameters and POST method requests can pass data as `application/json` data or as query parameters; however, passing as `application/json` data can prevent the data from appearing in server logs.
 API requests that require authorization, must also include an **X-piClinic-token** header with a valid session token.
 Session tokens are obtained by calling the **session** API.